Azure-Samples/real-time-monitoring-and-observability-for-media/README.md

 │   │   │   ├── kusto_service_client.py
 │   │   │   ├── metrics_advisor_client.py
 │   │   │   ├── transform_handler.py
-│   │   ├── tests - "Containes all the tests codes to check the functionality of setup" │   │   │
+│   │   ├── tests - "Contains all the tests codes to check the functionality of setup" │   │   │
 │   │   ├── transformations - "General transformation code and sample transformation code for slow start table" │   │   │